opencog/sensory/README.md

 Typed Pipes and Data Processing Networks
 ----------------------------------------
 In unix, there is the conception of a "pipe", having two endpoints.
-A pair of unix processes can communicate "data" across a pipe, mearly by opening each endpoint, and reading/writing data to it.
+A pair of unix processes can communicate "data" across a pipe, merely by opening each endpoint, and reading/writing data to it.
 Internet sockets are a special case of pipes, where the connected processes are running on different computers somewhere on the internet.